craftercms/docs/source/introduction/getting-started.rst

 ###############

 Thanks for you interest in Crafter CMS!
 We've been powering digital experiences in the form of the world's largest websites, intranets, mobile applications since 2007.
 Today the leading brands use Crafter for much more than just sites.
-Crafter powers personized content as a service, personized email, virtual and augmented reality, kiosk, digital signage and much more.
+Crafter powers personized content as a service, personalized email, virtual and augmented reality, kiosk, digital signage and much more.

 Let's get started!